fachat/MicroPET/Case/README.md

 Also, this set has space bars in different lengths, and there is one that fits the 6.25 character wide space bar for the petskey and sjg keyboards.
 For the markings I just used a pen...

-2. This one [GLorious PC Gaming Race ABS Doubleshot black, ANSI layout GAKC-045](https://www.caseking.de/glorious-pc-gaming-race-abs-doubleshot-schwarz-ansi-us-layout-gakc-045.html) I actually bought more or less by accident.
+2. This one [Glorious PC Gaming Race ABS Doubleshot black, ANSI layout GAKC-045](https://www.caseking.de/glorious-pc-gaming-race-abs-doubleshot-schwarz-ansi-us-layout-gakc-045.html) I actually bought more or less by accident.
 I only noticed that it has different angles per row when I tried it out.
 However, with the amount of caps I was able to only use a wrong angle on Shift Lock, left Shift, Return and "4" - but it's barely noticable.
 For the markings I used template from Steve's page, printed it on sticky paper, cut it out and glued it on the keys where the original did not fit.